companyinfo/conflex/README.md

 **Q: What happens if a source returns nil or an error?**

 - If a source returns an error, `Load` will return it.
 If a source returns nil, it is skipped.

+**Q: What happens when I call getter methods on a nil Conflex instance?**

+- Non-error versions return appropriate zero values (empty string, 0, false, etc.)
+- Error versions return "conflex instance is nil" error
+- This prevents panic and provides graceful degradation

+**Q: What do getter methods return for missing keys?**

+- Non-error versions return zero values for the type (empty string, 0, false, empty slices/maps)
+- Error versions return the zero value plus an error describing the missing key
+- Error versions for slice/map types return empty slices/maps instead of nil for consistency

 ## Roadmap and Future Plans